rofirrim/eiciel/README.md

 3. First steps after you have cloned the repository

-Uou will need Meson 0.54 or later installed (it can be installed using `pip`) and then follow these steps after you have cloned the repository.
+You will need Meson 0.54 or later installed (it can be installed using `pip`) and then follow these steps after you have cloned the repository.

 ```